Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI)

-- In a public May 2016 event held in London, an EAPPI activist included antisemitic comments, referring to the ”Jewish lobby” in America, accused Israel of planting knives beside the bodies of Palestinian terrorists, and promoted BDS and other forms of demonization.
+- In a public May 2016 event held in London, an EAPPI activist made antisemitic comments, referring to the ”Jewish lobby” in America, accusing Israel of planting knives beside the bodies of Palestinian terrorists, and promoting BDS and other forms of demonization.

 - In 2014, EAPPI and Finn Church Aid traveled to major university campuses in Finland, alleging that Israel victimizes and discriminates against the Palestinian population and “vindictively persecutes” Palestinian children.

 - In 2013, members of EAPPI attended the 10th WCC General Assembly in Busan, South Korea, where EAPPI prepared a “façade designed as the separation wall” through which participants were forced to enter.
 A former EAPPI observer, disguised as an Israeli soldier, guarded the entrance, forbidding Palestinians to enter.
 The demonstration ended with a chant of “The wall must fall.
 The wall must fall” and a symbolic tearing down of the wall.